CaptioDev/simplestackscript/README.md

 ## Important: We are now an officially published Python package!!!

-> [!CAUTION]
-> You are currently on the experimental branch of S#.
-We are currently testing new syntax for the language and you might come accross various issues and bugs.
-We recommend you switch to the main branch.

 ## 🚀 Features

 -   **Stack-Based Execution:** Operates on a Last-In-First-Out (LIFO) stack.